 In annual intervals in the UKPDS OM2, individuals may experience diabetes-related complications, as well as death from diabetes-related and non-diabetes-related causes.
-Mortality rates and agebased increase in overall mortality were based on the UKPDS OM2 default risk equations.
+Mortality rates and age-based increase in overall mortality were based on the UKPDS OM2 default risk equations.
+Importantly, as there are as yet no publicly-available data from the DEVOTE trial to inform any conclusions regarding the relative risk of MACE events with insulin degludec vs. insulin glargine U100, such effects were not incorporated into the model.

 Given that the majority of evidence was from non-inferiority trials, the model assumed equivalent HbA1c levels in each treatment arm.
 The primary outcome of interest for these analyses was the change in rates of hypoglycemic events (overall, nocturnal, and severe), and any subsequent effects on health, resource utilization, and costs.
-We used the results for the entire treatment period in

-Table 3 of the pre-planned, pooled meta-analysis by Ratner to estimate the effect on hypoglycemic episodes, with one exception.18 No meta-analysis was performed for severe hypoglycemic episodes in the population of type 2 DM patients on basal-only insulin regimens.
+We used the results for the entire treatment period in Table 3 of the pre-planned, pooled meta-analysis by Ratner to estimate the effect on hypoglycemic episodes, with one exception.
+No meta-analysis was performed for severe hypoglycemic episodes in the population of type 2 DM patients on basal-only insulin regimens.
 Ratner appears to report only the finding from Zinman13 (which was an outlier for the rate of severe hypoglycemic events) and did not include the other three basal-only trials.
 In addition, there are not sufficient data from the reports of the other three trials for us to conduct our own meta-analysis, although rates of severe hypoglycemia did not differ in these three trials.
 Our base-case analysis assumed that there were no differences in hypoglycemia rates unless the difference was shown to be statistically significant in this meta-analysis of the trial results.
 Rates of hypoglycemia events are shown in Table 6.

 Our definitions of hypoglycemia followed those used in the clinical effectiveness review.
-Severe hypoglycemia was an event that required the assistance of another person to administer carbohydrate, glucagon, or some other form of resuscitation.
+Specifically, severe hypoglycemia was defined as an event that required the assistance of another person to administer carbohydrate, glucagon, or some other form of resuscitation.
 Hypoglycemia was any documented plasma glucose <56 mg/dL or whole blood glucose <50 mg/dL, including severe hypoglycemia.
 Nocturnal hypoglycemia was any hypoglycemic event occurring between midnight and 6 AM.
 Other adverse events or outcomes were not included in the primary analyses, as none were found to differ significantly in the clinical effectiveness review.
 However, we did include point-estimate differences in hypoglycemia event rates, HbA1c levels, and body weight in a separate scenario analysis (see Appendix Table G3).

 Data on cardiovascular outcomes with insulin degludec are not expected to be available until summer 2016.
-There has been some speculation that a flexible dosing schedule for insulin degludec could lead to better adherence to insulin treatment, but due to lack of available evidence, this effect was not modeled in primary analyses.74
+There has been some speculation that a flexible dosing schedule for insulin degludec could lead to better adherence to insulin treatment, but due to lack of available evidence, this effect was not modeled in primary analyses.79